mzumbrun/Hair_Guardian/README.md

-tags: alopecia, hair loss, scalp cooling, cooling cap, chemo, chemotherapy
+Some people may find this work useful for alopecia, hair loss, scalp cooling, cooling cap, chemo, chemotherapy, head trauma, headaches, or mild trauma.